 If you want the database itself to order the collection elements, use the order-by attribute of set, bag or map mappings.
-This solution is only available under JDK 1.4 or higher and is implemented using LinkedHashSet or LinkedHashMap.
-This performs the ordering in the SQL query and not in the memory.
+This solution is implemented using LinkedHashSet or LinkedHashMap and performs the ordering in the SQL query and not in the memory.